tomerpaik/Basmach-IDF-Cyber-Challenge/README.md

 # Basmach Hanukkah 2025 Cyber Challenge – Writeup

-This repository documents my solution to a publicly released cybersecurity challenge published during Hanukkah 2025 by Basmach.
+This repository documents my solution to a publicly released cybersecurity challenge published during Hanukkah 2025 by Basmach, the IDF's School of Computer Professions.

 The challenge was solved **during the official time window**, before any solutions or walkthroughs were published.
 After the challenge ended, it was officially announced that **95 participants successfully completed it**, and my solution was one of them.